 You are giving up certain smart features, like contactless payments, digital assistants, and built-in GPS.
 The hidden display can deliver the basics, like notifications, the time, and basic health stats.
 However, what it lacks in smarts, it makes up for with battery life.
 You get an estimated five days on a single charge.
 On the fitness front, it’s an accurate tracker despite its lack of built-in GPS.
 As for health tracking, you get access to a ton of in-depth data from Garmin’s platform.

-The best platform-agnostic fitness smartwatch
+Best platform-agnostic fitness smartwatch

 Garmin is best known for making rugged GPS watches that have excellent fitness features but aren’t so smart otherwise.
 But the $449.99 Venu 2 Plus caters to people who want top-notch fitness tracking without sacrificing productivity features.